lake-wg/authz/draft-selander-lake-authz.md

 W sends to V the voucher together with echoed message_1, as received from U, and V's internal state.
 This allows V to act as a simple message relay until it has obtained the authorization from W to enroll U.
 The reception of a successful Voucher Response at V from W implies the authorization for V to enroll U.
+At this point, V can initialize a new EDHOC session with U, based on the message and the state retrieved from the Voucher Response from W.

 ## Device <-> Authorization Service (U <-> W) {#U-W}